OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 Citations provide one of the most important interactions in scholarly research, forming the basis of our referencing and metrics systems.
 Typically, this is performed thanks to the assistance of a permanent unique identifier such as a [Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier) (DOI).
 A DOI is a persistent identifier, implemented in the [Handle System](https://en.wikipedia.org/wiki/Handle_System), that meets a common standard, depending on the purpose, such as for identifying academic information.
 Such identification is critical for tracking the genealogy and provenance of research, for reproducibility, as well as for giving appropriate credit to those who have created the software.
 Importantly, software should be considered a legitimate output from scholarly research, and citation is becoming an increasingly common way to indicate that.

 In 2016, [Smith et al., 2016](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/Reading%20Material_Open%20Source%20and%20Open%20Research%20Software/Smith%20et%20al.%2C%202016.pdf) wrote a research paper about the principles of software citation as part of the FORCE11 Software Citation Working Group.
 In the same way that you would want to cite software that you have used as part of good research practices, it is important to make your research easily citable too.
-When citing any software used for your own research, you should include at minimum the author name(s), software title, version number, and the unique identifier/locator (DOI or URL).
+When citing any software used for your own research, you should include at minimum:

+- the author name(s),
+- software title,
+- version number, and
+- the unique identifier/locator (DOI or URL).

 The principles provided by [Smith et al., 2016](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/Reading%20Material_Open%20Source%20and%20Open%20Research%20Software/Smith%20et%20al.%2C%202016.pdf) are provided here:

 * **Importance**: Software should be considered a legitimate and citable product of research.
 Software citations should be accorded the same importance in the scholarly record as citations of other research products, such as publications and data; they should be included in the metadata of the citing work, for example in the reference list of a journal article, and should not be omitted or separated.
 Software should be cited on the same basis as any other research product such as a paper or a book, that is, authors should cite the appropriate set of software products just as they cite the appropriate set of papers.

-* **Credit** and attribution: Software citations should facilitate giving scholarly credit and normative, legal attribution to all contributors to the software, recognizing that a single style or mechanism of attribution may not be applicable to all software.
+* **Credit and attribution**: Software citations should facilitate giving scholarly credit and normative, legal attribution to all contributors to the software, recognizing that a single style or mechanism of attribution may not be applicable to all software.

 * **Unique identification**: A software citation should include a method for identification that is machine actionable, globally unique, interoperable, and recognized by at least a community of the corresponding domain experts, and preferably by general public researchers.